dorothymuhonja/django-blog/README.md

 # django-blog
-A django blog.app tutorial by Corey Schafer
+A django blog app tutorial by Corey Schafer